 A codec also contains the schema of the mapped type.
 This schema information is used when generating documentation.

-For primitive types, the schema values are built-in, and include values such as
+For primitive types, the schema values are built-in, and defined in the

 The schema is left unchanged when mapping over a codec, as the underlying representation of the value doesn’t change.

 When codecs are derived for complex types, e.g. for json mapping, schemas are looked up through implicit

 Schema[T] values.
 See custom types for more details.

 Codecs carry an additional type parameter, which specifies the codec format.
 Each format corresponds to a media type,